masoudkazak/ai-sms-guard/README.md

 AI SMS Guard is a simple queue-based SMS delivery pipeline (RabbitMQ) focused on cost and risk control.
 Messages are first stored in Postgres and published to a queue.
 A worker then applies a rule engine to decide whether to send immediately or escalate to an "AI Guard" (to avoid duplicates, expensive multipart messages, or risky retries).

 This project is meant to simulate/test scenarios like:

 - Preventing duplicate SMS sends (cost reduction + fewer user complaints)
 - Managing retries for temporary/permanent failures and sending suspicious cases to a DLQ
 - Using AI only when needed (cost-aware)
 - A lightweight dashboard for stats and cost estimates

+Additionally, by leveraging AI and analyzing historical data, we can take a user's phone number and desired time as input, and predict the probability (between 0 and 1) of the message successfully reaching the user, as well as suggest the optimal time to send the message.

 ## Architecture at a glance